7 months by cncdivi

 Are your rules of thumb at odds with your productivity?

-Here are just a few of the factors that Cut Depth and Cut Width can impact:
+Here are a few of the effects that changing Depth of Cut or Stepover can impact:

 - Material Removal Rates.
 Of course, all other things being equal, we may be able to remove the most material by burying the cutter at maximum depth and width.
 But as you know, all things are never equal and this strategy usually doesn’t work well at all.

 - The ability of the cutter to clear chips.
 Exposing more of the cutter through shallower cut widths makes chip clearing easy.
 Forcing the cutter into narrow slows with wide cut widths and making the slots very deep relative to cutter diameter makes it hard to clear chips and so you’re probably recutting chips and seriously reducing tool life.
 In the worst case, the cutter can break very quickly.

 - Heat.
-With proper feeds and speeds, most of the heat goes out in the chip.
+With proper feed rate and cutting speed, most of the heat goes out in the chip.
 But even so, heat can build up on the cutter and if left unchecked, it will kill that cutter quickly.
 The time a flute spends in the cut is time when heat is building.
-The time out of the cut is time it is exposed to air and coolant–in other words, it is cooling time.
-Trade offs of MRR’s versus cooling “duty cycles” are a big part of calculating the best HSM toolpath feeds and speeds.
+The time out of the cut is cooling time.
+The cutter is exposed to air and coolant.
+It’s not cutting, so there is no friction in that area.
+Trade offs of MRR’s versus cooling “duty cycles” are a big part of calculating the best HSM toolpath feed rate and cutting speed.
 Maximizing that is one of the reasons HSM toolpaths are so productive.

 - Power Requirements.
 The higher the Material Removal Rates, the more spindle power will be required.